learn-co-students/SQL-bear-organizer-lab-noukod-000/README.md

 ## Part 2: `INSERT`

+Get the tests in `spec/insert_spec.rb` to pass.
 Input the following 8 bears (you can make up details about them):

 * Mr. Chocolate
 * Rowdy